Best places to

 Road to Hana

-The Road to Hana is world-renowned for being a long, beautiful drive that features incredible sights and stops that make it one of the go-to destinations on Maui.
-It’s a 52-mile stretch of highway with winding and narrow one-lane sections and as such it requires full attention to navigate safely, so plan to make an entire day of it.
+The Road to Hana is well known the world over for being one of the go-to destinations on Maui.
+It’s such a long and beautiful drive that features incredible sights and stops.
+The Road to Hana is a 52-mile stretch of highway with winding and narrow one-lane sections.
+As such it requires your full attention to navigate safely, so plan to take your time and make an entire day of it.

 Ho’okipa Beach Park

-Ho’okipa Beach Park is located roughly around Mile Marker 9 of the historic Hana Highway.
-While headed East on the Road to Hana, Ho’okipa (which translates to hospitality in the Hawaiian language) is nestled in between the Town of Paia and Haiku Town Center.
-After passing through the Ku’au neighborhood, you’ll drive by the legendary Mama’s Fish House Restaurant and Ho’okipa Beach Park will reveal itself a few moments later.
+Ho’okipa Beach Park is located right around Mile Marker 9 of the historic Hana Highway.
+While headed east on the Road to Hana, you will find Ho’okipa, which translates to “hospitality” in the Hawaiian language.
+It is nestled in between the Town of Paia and Haiku Town Center.
+After passing through the Ku’au neighborhood, you’ll drive right by the legendary Mama’s Fish House Restaurant.
+Ho’okipa Beach Park will reveal itself a few moments later.

 Twin Falls

-A family owned and operated bio-diverse farm since 1997, Twin Falls is home to the first accessible waterfalls along the Road to Hana.
-Stop and grab some freshly squeezed sugarcane juice, coconut candy, and locally grown fruit at the Twin Falls Farm Stand before heading to the Lower Falls, an easy, short walk from the parking lot, or the Upper Falls, a one-mile roundtrip hike through a slippery but beautiful trail.
-Take a refreshing dip in the waterfall(s) of your choice and get ready for many more to come!
+A bio-diverse farm that has been family owned and operated since 1997, Twin Falls is home to the first waterfalls to be accessed along the Road to Hana.
+Stop by and grab some freshly squeezed sugarcane juice, coconut candy, and locally grown fruit at the Twin Falls Farm Stand before heading down either path.
+You can hike to the Lower Falls, which is an easy, short walk from the parking lot, or to the Upper Falls, which is a one-mile roundtrip hike through a slippery but beautiful trail.
+Take a refreshing dip in the falls of your choice (or both) and get ready for many more to come!

 Huelo Lookout

-The Huelo Lookout is located between Mile Markers 4 and 5 on the Road to Hana.
-Here, you’ll find a quaint rest stop with panoramic East Maui island views.
-When looking for the Huelo Lookout, look for the farm stand that marks the destination.
-From the farm stand, some steps take you to a viewing point.
+The Huelo Lookout is seated between Mile Markers 4 and 5 on the Road to Hana.
+Here you will find a quaint rest stop with panoramic views of East Maui.
+When you are looking for the Huelo Lookout, look for the farm stand that marks this destination.
+From the farm stand, some steps will take you up to a viewing point.
 The Huelo Lookout Fruit Stand is as charming as you could imagine.

 Maui Garden of Eden

-The Maui Garden of Eden is situated at Mile Marker 10 on the Road to Hana.
-If you’re only choosing a few places to stop en route to Hana Town, the Garden of Eden should be at the top of your list.
-The Garden of Eden is a beautiful arboretum that was created by Alan Bradbury, Maui’s first ISA certified arborist.
+The Maui Garden of Eden is located at Mile Marker 10 on the Road to Hana.
+If you can only choose a few places to stop en route to Hana Town, the Garden of Eden should be at the top of your list.
+This place is a beautiful arboretum that was created by Alan Bradbury, Maui’s first ISA certified arborist.

 Ke’anae Peninsula